PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 memory as DataFrames where the data can be validated with table schemas and saved as lakehouse tables in delta format for the silver zone.

-### Execute Python code to load CSV files into Spark DataFrames for the bronze layer
+### Use Spark to load and validate data from CSV files to create silver zone tables

 Examine the following Python code from the second cell in the notebook which loads product data from **Products.csv** into a Spark DataFrame